HOME • SEARCH • EMAIL • ABOUT

 - Sap of the bark, when mixed with sulphur, used in the treatment of boils and wounds.

-- For asthma, a piece of cloth moistened with the sap is applied to the breast of a patient.
+- In Mindanao tribal medicine, piece of cloth moistened with sap of bark applied to the breast for treatment of cancer.
+(8)

 - For foreign body discomfort in the eyes - "napuwing" - infusion of slices leaves used for removal.